NexaII-Z/FNF-Random-Engine/README.md

-# Friday Night Funkin' - Psych Engine v0.7.3 Template
+# Friday Night Funkin' - Random Engine

-This Template for Making any Mods and Engines you want, with Mobile Support.
+A Modding Engine That Adds Uniqe Featuers To The Game.

 ![special](docs/img/special.png)